 Volunteer tax preparer interest meeting

 At the Meadowbrook Public Library; 12:30 p.m.
 Kick off the holiday season with a Christmas movie and hot chocolate.
 The film follows the misadventures of Jack Skellington, Halloweentown’s beloved pumpkin king, who has become bored with the same annual routine of frightening people in the “real world.”
-When Jack accidentally stumbles on Christmastown, all bright colors and warm spirits, he gets a new lease on life.
-He plots to bring Christmas under his control by kidnapping Santa Claus and taking over the role.
+When Jack accidentally stumbles onto Christmastown, all bright colors and warm spirits, he gets a new lease on life; he plots to bring Christmas under his control by kidnapping Santa Claus and taking over the role.
 But Jack soon discovers even the best-laid plans of mice and skeleton men can go seriously awry.
 Rated PG.
 Call (540) 268-1964 with any questions.

 Saturday, Dec.
 10, and Sunday, Dec.
 11:

-Seventh annual Radford holiday open house
+7th annual Radford holiday open house

 Monday, Dec.
 12: